 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606) (ASU 2014-09).
 The ASU establishes a comprehensive revenue recognition standard for virtually all industries under generally accepted accounting principles in the United States (U.S. GAAP) including those that previously followed industry-specific guidance.
 The guidance states that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-The FASB issued ASU 2015-14 in August 2015 that deferred the effective date of ASU 2014-09 by a year; thus, the effective date is years beginning after December 15, 2018.
-Early adoption is permitted.
-EFI has not yet selected a transition method and is currently evaluating the effect that the updated standard will have on its financial statements.
+The FASB issued ASU 2015-14 in August 2015 that deferred the effective date of ASU 2014-09 by a year; thus, the effective date is years beginning after December 15, 2018 and was adopted by EFI in 2019.

-In June 2018, the FASB issued ASU 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made, which is intended to clarify and improve current guidance about whether a transfer of assets is an exchange transaction or a contribution.
+In March 2019, the FASB issued ASU 2019-03, Not-for-Profit Entities (Topic 958): Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made, which is intended to clarify and improve current guidance about whether a transfer of assets is an exchange transaction or a contribution.
 The amendments in this ASU provide a more robust framework to determine when a transaction should be accounted for as a contribution under Subtopic 958-605 or as an exchange transaction accounted for under other guidance (for example, Topic 606).
 The amendments also provide additional guidance about how to determine whether a contribution is conditional or unconditional.
 The amendments in this ASU could result in more grants and contracts being accounted for as contributions than under previous GAAP.
 The ASU recommends application on a modified prospective basis; however, retrospective application is permitted.
-AAJC has not yet decided on a transition method.
-The ASU is effective for fiscal years beginning after December 15, 2018.
+EFI has not yet decided on a transition method.
+The ASU is effective for fiscal years beginning after December 15, 2019.

-In 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+In March 2019, the FASB issued ASU 2019-01, Leases (Topic 842).
 The ASU changes the accounting treatment for operating leases by recognizing a lease asset and lease liability at the present value of the lease payments in the Statements of Financial Position and disclosing key information about leasing arrangements.
 The ASU is effective for private entities for years beginning after December 15, 2019.
 Early adoption is permitted.
 The ASU should be applied at the beginning of the earliest period presented using a modified retrospective approach.

 EFI plans to adopt the new ASUs at the respective required implementation dates.